UrsZeidler/EclipseUpdatesiteForGithub/README.md

 To create a release and push your artifact to githup you need an api token see https://github.com/blog/1509-personal-api-tokens .

-##### 3. Configure your jekins job
+#### 3. Configure your jekins job

 This is the main part.
 We go through this step by step.
+You will need the ant script contains in the `etc` folder of this project.
+Copy it to some place in in your project where it does not bother you.

 ###### Source code Management